William, Prince of Wales, in film and television: Other media

 In 2011, William's marriage ceremony to Catherine would be parodied in the South Park episode "Royal Pudding".
 In addition, in 2014, William served as the inspiration behind the Prince of Canada, a character in the South Park episode "Freemium Isn't Free".

 Hugh Skinner portrays William in the Channel 4 television series The Windsors, launched in 2016.
 In the series, William grapples with eventually becoming a king.
 In preparation for the role, Skinner watched a few interviews of William, and Skinner listened to William to develop the accent for the part.
 Skinner has also said that he does not believe William could take offence at his portrayal, noting that "the person they've written in the script is so good and heroic".

 In the 2020s, William has been depicted in two scenes of Spitting Image: "Prince William Presents the Earthshot Prize" and "The Royal Succession".

 In 2021, Iwan Rheon voiced William in HBO's animated series The Prince.
+In December 2025, William appeared in a video to mark the centenary of the charity Fields in Trust, of which he is patron, alongside the footballer Jill Scott, who is president.